Sir-Frederik/ruralis-booking-test/README.md

 ## Solution

-I implemented a **server-side pagination** supported by a frontend that requests data page by page.
+I've implemented a **server-side pagination** supported by a frontend that requests data page by page.

 ### Backend (Paginated API)